Goal-Oriented Project Management

 Vlad Kovalskiy

 We've all been there.
 Due dates are rushing toward you, and you know it will take a miracle to meet them.
-If only there were a guide with effective project management processes to help you prepare for these situations.
+Everyone’s stressing out, and the consequences are not only mental exhaustion but significant monetary loss.

 1. Accept that you've got a tight deadline